Pijus-Saha/DBMS-Final-Project/README.md

 # DBMS-Final-Project
 # Please open Sweetify.sql file for run this code properly.
+Import the sql file to phpmyadmin.
 --An E-commerce Database System for a Sweet Shop named Sweetify.

 -- Create the e-commerce database